 Responsible Investment Association Australasia (RIAA)

-Active Super is a long-standing member of RIAA, the peak industry body representing responsible and ethical investors across Australia and New Zealand.
+Active Super is a long-standing member of RIAA, the peak industry body representing responsible investors across Australia and New Zealand.

-Active Super is a certified whole-of-fund responsible super fund, which endorses our longstanding commitment to superior ESG performance and ethical investment management and advice.
+Active Super is a certified whole-of-fund responsible super fund, which endorses our longstanding commitment to superior ESG performance and responsible investment management and advice.

 Task Force on Climate-related Financial Disclosures (TCFD)

 Active Super is a supporter of the TCFD, an initiative that has developed climate-related financial risk disclosures for use by companies in providing information to investors, lenders, insurers and other stakeholders.